aLLnext/My_Little_Cinemy/README.md

 ---
 ## Our tools and kits
 ### Front-end tools and kits
+Use CSS, HTML, JS, JQuery, Bootstrap 4

+USE template engine:\
+Mustache → FreeMaker

+Try in adaptivity with rows and flexboxes and other crutch features
 ### Back-end tools and kits
 Our IDE is **IntelliJ IDEA** and our language JAVA version 8 with "*Spring Boot*" framework.
 For link MySQL DataBase we are using *JPA* + *Hibernate* both of which latest version.